Criviere/os/Chapter4.md

   - `In the if block one process p2 is created using fork().
 Therefore, process p2 will also create a thread.`

   `Hence, 2 unique threads will be created.`

+4.16 As described in Section 4.7.2, Linux does not distinguish between processes and threads.
+Instead, Linux treats both in the same way, allowing a task to be more akin to a process or a thread depending on the set of flags passed to the clone() system call.
+However, other operating systems, such as Windows, treat processes and threads differently.
+Typically, such systems use a notation in which the data structure for a process contains pointers to the separate threads belonging to the process.
+Contrast these two approaches for modeling processes and threads within the kernel.

+  **Answer:**

+  `Linux operating systems consider both threads and processes as tasks; it cannot distinguish between them.
+In contrast, windows operating system threads and processes differently.`

+  `This approach has pros and cons while modeling threads and processes inside the kernel.`

+  **Pros:**

+   - `Linux consider this as similar, so codes belong to operating system can be cut down easily.`

+   - `Scheduler present in the Linux operating systems do not need special code to test threads coupled with each processes.`

+   - `It considers different threads and processes as a single task during the time of scheduling.`

+  **Cons:**

+    - `This ability makes it harder for the Linux operating system to inflict process-wide resource limitations directly.`

+    - `Extra steps are needed to recognize the each processes belong to appropriate threads and complexity in performing relevant tasks.`

+ 4.17 The program shown in Figure 4.16 uses the Pthreads API.
+What would be the output from the program at LINE C and LINE P?

+  **Answer:**

+  `The output is CHILD: value = 5`

+  - `The child process in the thread is forked by parent process and child process each have its own memory space.`

+  - `After forking, the parent process waits for the completion of child process.`

+  - `New thread is created for child process and the runner() function is called which set the value of the global vairlable to 5.`

+  - `Thus, after execution of this line, the value displayed will be 5.`

+  `The output of LINE P in the program:`

+  `The output is PARENT: value = 0`

+    - `After completing the child process, the value of the global variable present in parent process remains 0.`

+    - `Thus, after execution of this line, the value displayed will be 0.`